Trash Receptacle & Beautification Grant Opportunities

 Directions

-Before you start applying, we recommend downloading the sample application, gathering your information, and preparing your responses.
-When you start your online application, you will be given a link to return and complete your work, if necessary.
-Please save the provided link, as KLB cannot provide this to you.
-Follow these suggested steps to completing your application successfully:
+Before beginning an application, download the sample application, gather information, and prepare responses.
+After starting the online application, a link will be provided to return to and complete the application, if necessary.
+Save the provided link, as KLB cannot provide this.
+Follow these suggested steps to completing the application successfully:

-Step 1: Download the sample application by clicking the button below.
-Review the application, gather the required information, and prepare responses to the application questions.
+Download the sample application by clicking the button below.